“And the nominees for Best Supporting Cocktails are. . .”

 And just like the movies, this drink begs the obvious question, “Is it any good?”
 Come on, Irish and rye, maraschino liqueur and Cynar—what’s not to love?
 Yeah, it’s good.
 It’s really good!
 It’s a riff on the Manhattan with a tip of the Celtic hat to Boston, but it has a lighter, drier flavor with a complexity that is worthy of Jeremy’s character in The Town.
 Go read the Times article, check out the video and slideshow to see the other recipes and give one of these a try.
 There are some pretty interesting ideas there, like the complex, dark and brooding Natalie Portman cocktail, another for James Franco (inspired by 127 Hours, served literally “on the rocks” with a frozen stone in the glass) and a sophisticated-looking gem for Helena Bonham Carter’s role in The King’s Speech.

 Of course, this one is not the easiest drink to make from the article, but it’s not the toughest either.
-I had the ingredients and it’s all spirits, so I liked that about it.
-The recipe reminded me of something, but I couldn’t put my finger on it.
-I suppose I could have spent more time researching instead of leaping at the opportunity to make one, but I wanted everyone else to see this as soon as possible.
-Try this and let me know what you think, or just add comments about your favorite Oscar hopefuls.
+We had the ingredients and it’s all spirits, so that’s good.
+The recipe reminded us of something, but we could not quite recall what, exactly.
+Try this and let us know what you think, or just add comments about your favorite Oscar hopefuls.
 Now, Will Jeremy Renner win for his role in The Town?
 He has a fantastic drink named after him either way, but only time will tell.
 Speaking of which, it’s only a few hours until the red carpet—time to make another one of these. . .